wp-plugins/pinterest-rss-widget/readme.txt

 3. Choose one of four buttons (or none) to display beneath the list of Pins

 == Changelog ==

+= 1.5 =
+* Updated to latest version of timthumb.php

+= 1.4 =
+* Added the capability to show pins from a specific board

 = 1.3.2 =
 * Recoded to remove ob_ functions that were not working on certain server configurations